 The weather in Alicante is humid, hot, dry and sunny in summer.
 It is warm, humid and sunny in winter.
 It only rains 35.1 days per year.

-Despite it is a dry area, the wet season is September-October-November.
+Despite it being a dry area, the wet season is September-October-November.
 During these months there are some low chances that, if it rains at all, it will be heavy rain.

-The weather in Alicante, Benidorm and other coastal cities in Costa Blanca is similar.
-Benidorm’s mountains situation and beaches facing south give the city a microclimate and it is a bit less affected by fast winds or rough sea.
+The weather in Alicante, Benidorm and other coastal cities in Costa Blanca is similarly good.
+Benidorm’s mountains situation and beaches facing south give the city a microclimate and it is a bit less affected by fast winds or rough seas.

 Alicante province features high mountains all around its geography.
 Cities situated far from the coast have very different weather, especially if they are in the mountains.
-While on the coast it never sows cities like Alcoy will get white almost every year for a couple of days.
+While on the coast it never shows that cities like Alcoy will get white almost every year for a couple of days.

 The sea gets warm in summer but it doesn’t get cold until the beginning of October.
-The beaches and sun-baths can be enjoyed for a long time around the year in Alicante city and the rest of the Costa Blanca.
+The beaches and sun baths can be enjoyed for a long time around the year in Alicante city and the rest of Costa Blanca.

 The summer is usually hot, sunny and dry.
-Nights in cities nearby the sea will stay hot as well.
+Nights in cities near the sea will stay hot as well.
 It is the norm to find A/C machines in most houses, offices and hotels so people can work and sleep properly.
-The beaches will crowdy and the water warm enough so you don’t want to leave.
+The beaches will be crowded and the water warm enough so you don’t want to leave.

-In addition to this, Alicante weather in the cold season can be very pleasant.
-During all the winter the weather can have very sunny and warm days.
-These days with hot temperatures, higher than average, will happen every now and then.
+In addition to this, Alicante’s weather in the cold season can be delightful.
+During the winter the weather can have very sunny and warm days.
+These days with hot temperatures, higher than average, will happen now and then.
 Near-to-0 degrees temperatures are not that common on the coast and they will happen a few days per year.
 The snow only shows up in the mountains.

-Is Alicante in Catalonia?
 Alicante is not in Catalonia.
-Alicante is part of an Autonomous Comunity called Valencian Comunity and Catalonia is a different Autonomous Comunity.
+Alicante is part of an Autonomous Community called Valencian Community and Catalonia is a different Autonomous Community.

-Is Alicante in Valencia?
 Alicante is not in Valencia.
-Alicante is part of an Autonomous Comunity called Valencian Comunity and is not part of the province of Valencia.
+Alicante is part of an Autonomous Community called Valencian Community and is not part of the province of Valencia.

-Do people in Alicante speak Catalan?
 Some people in the Valencian Community and, therefore, in Alicante, speak a dialect of Catalan called Valenciano.
-It is a recognised minority language and everybody is able to speak Spanish.
+It is a recognised minority language and everybody can speak Spanish.